A Washington-area man seeks to end veteran suicides one breath at a time.

 WASHINGTON, D.C. – Robert Beckman is a man of many titles.
 For starters, he’s a veteran.
 He served as a pilot in the United States Air Force from 1970 to 1975, during the Vietnam War era.

-But one of the titles he’s most proud of is that of executive director at the TreatNOW Coalition, where he leads a group of people passionate about a common cause.
+He serves as executive director at the TreatNOW Coalition, where he leads a group of people passionate about a common cause.

 “We’re not a formal organization.
 We’re volunteers.
 Everybody works pro bono,” Beckman said.
 “And we’re primarily veterans trying to stop suicide among service members – and in the process, change medicine.”